Paul Arriola: FC Dallas

-On January 26, 2022, Arriola in exchange for $1.5 million in General Allocation Money in 2022 and $500,000 in 2023.
+On January 26, 2022, FC Dallas traded for Arriola in exchange for $1.5 million in General Allocation Money in 2022 and $500,000 in 2023.
 D.C.
 United would also retain 30% of any transfer outside of MLS, with an additional $300,000 in General Allocation Money if Arriola reaches certain performance-based metrics.

+Seattle Sounders FC

+On January 12, 2025, Arriola moved to Seattle Sounders FC.

 International career

 Arriola has been part of the United States youth national team set ups and was part of the squad for the 2011 CONCACAF U-17 Championship but did not appear in any matches because of an injury.
 The United States went on to win the tournament.
 He made three starts in four matches at the 2011 FIFA U-17 World Cup in Mexico.
-In 2013, Arriola joined the United States U18 squad for a trip to Europe for friendlies against France and Uruquay.
+In 2013, Arriola joined the United States U18 squad for a trip to Europe for friendlies against France and Uruguay.
 Despite playing for the youth teams of the United States, Arriola applied for Mexican citizenship which would allow him to play as a domestic player in Liga MX rather than occupying one of the five foreign player spots.

 Arriola made the United States U20 squad at the 2014 Dallas Cup and 2014 NTC Invitational.

 Arriola made the United States U20 squad for the 2015 FIFA U-20 World Cup, appearing in four of the team's five matches and scoring a goal in a 4–0 rout of hosts New Zealand in the group stage.

 Arriola made the United States U23 squad for the Olympic qualifiers versus Colombia's U23 team.
 After not playing the first match on March 25, he started and played 45 minutes in the second leg at Toyota Stadium in Frisco, Texas.
 The United States U23 lost the series 3–2 on aggregate.

-Arriola made his senior team debut on May 22, 2016 against Puerto Rico, scoring his first international goal and notching an assist for a Bobby Wood goal.
+Arriola made his senior team debut on May 22, 2016, against Puerto Rico, scoring his first international goal and notching an assist for a Bobby Wood goal.

 Arriola scored his fourth international goal in the opening game of the 2019 CONCACAF Gold Cup against Guyana at Allianz Field in Saint Paul, Minnesota.
-The goal was assisted by fellow teammate Weston McKennie, his first international assist, and was the team's first goal of the tournament and the first goal scored in a competitive match under the recently-appointed coach Gregg Berhalter.
+The goal was assisted by teammate Weston McKennie, his first international assist, and was the team's first goal of the tournament and the first goal scored in a competitive match under the recently appointed coach Gregg Berhalter.
 In the same match, Arriola had a shot which deflected off a defender before ricocheting off of teammate Gyasi Zardes' face and into the goal and recorded an assist for Tyler Boyd's second goal.

-Arriola scored a header in USMNT's penultimate game in 2021-22 Concacaf World Cup qualifying, where the USMNT defeated Panama 5-1, virtually guaranteeing a spot in Qatar.
+Arriola scored a header in USMNT's penultimate game in 2021-22 Concacaf World Cup qualifying, where the USMNT defeated Panama 5–1, virtually guaranteeing a spot in Qatar.
 However, he was omitted from the final World Cup squad for Qatar.